argoproj-labs/training-material/argo-workflows/reuse/workflow-templates.md

 **Workflow templates** (not to be confused with a template) allow you to create a library of code that can be reused.
 They're similar to pipelines in Jenkins.

-Workflow templatse have a different `kind` to a workflow, but are otherwise very similar:
+Workflow templates have a different `kind` to a workflow, but are otherwise very similar:

 ```
 apiVersion: argoproj.io/v1alpha1